 Wendye Melzar – Elementary Teacher: I have a Bachelor’s in Middle Grades Education, from Ft.
 Valley State University.
 My Masters is in Curriculum and Instruction from Lesley University.
 I have been teaching for 19 years in both regular and Special Education.
 My favorite things to do are Chicago Two Stepping, reading and crafting.

-Vannicia Hooks-Jones – Learning Assistant: I have earned my Bachelor’s of Science from Alabama A & M University.
-I am a Learning Assistant at Woodall, specifically in ELA/Reading and Social Studies for grades K-5.
+Vannicia Hooks-Jones – Middle School Teacher: I have earned my Bachelor’s of Science from Alabama A & M University.
 I enjoy reading and playing games with children.

 Beth Badger – Teacher: I love Math because you can solve problems different ways.
 You can work problems frontwards and backwards.
 When I understand math, it becomes easier.
 The upcoming Solar eclipse is exciting.
 I like to watch and measure stuff as we do experiments.
 I like finding out how things work.
 We’ll build things like electric circuits and models.
 We’ll learn how sound and light are understood in our brain.
 (We have amazing brains.)
 We’ll observe the night sky and contemplate how vast it is, and find models of really large things in space that are hard to comprehend, and really small stuff our eyes cannot see.

 Carlos Brown – Middle Teacher: Mr. Brown was born and raised in Albany, Georgia.
 He attended public school in Albany, Georgia and upon graduating attended Georgia Southwestern State University.
 He currently holds a Bachelor of Science (Physical Education), Masters of Education (Psychology) and he’s an Educational Specialist (Curriculum Instruction).
 Mr. Brown is going into his fourth year as a teacher.
 He currently teaches your child in Math and Science.
 Mr. Brown also has 5 beautiful kids.

 Diane Hill – Learning Assistant/ Crisis Management: Ms. Hill has worked for the Woodall Program for 22 years.
 She enjoys engaging with the students by assisting with their curriculum, and play time activities.
 She is also one of the bus monitors for the program.
 She is certified in Mindset Restraint, as well as, Youth Mental Health.